thithikshaslt/Nexus-AI/README.md

-# ChatApp - Unbound Hackathon Challenge
+# Nexus AI - Unbound Security Hackathon Challenge

 ## Overview
-ChatApp is a Django-based chat system that supports LLM integrations with special routing for regex-based prompt redirection and file uploads.
-This project was developed for the Unbound Hackathon Challenge.
+Nexus AI is a Django-based chat system that supports LLM integrations with special routing for regex-based prompt redirection and file uploads.
+This project was developed for the Unbound Security Hackathon.

 ## Features
 - **Dynamic Model Provider System**: Fetch supported providers and models from the database.